laxminla/Project2/README.md

 Project 2 - Supply Chain App

 ## Description
-Supply Chain app displays different producers, consumers and items what you are trying to look for and stores different datas in a database.
+The Supply Chain app displays different producers, consumers, and items that you are trying to look for and stores different data in a database.
 You can get access to create different producers, consumers, and items data at the front end.
-At the server side you can make update on different models by using GET, POST, PUT and DELETE routes.
+At the server-side, you can make updates on different models by using GET, POST, PUT and DELETE routes.

 ## User story:
 As a user, I want to create producers, consumers, and items when I login to supply chain app.